eziegler11/eziegler11/README.md

 **I am currently seeking a full-time, remote position, as a Full Stack Developer.**

-I'm a passionate full stack developer with experience in React 🧑🏻‍💻.
+I'm a passionate full stack developer with experience in React.
 Beyond my professional pursuits, my personal passions mirror my deep connection to Colorado.
 When I'm not honing my tech skills, I can be found embarking on outdoor adventures.
-Whether it's conquering mountain trails on bike 🚲 or foot 🥾, scaling rock faces 🧗🏻, or camping beneath the stars 🏕️, my love for the outdoors is palpable.
-My loyal companion, Elke 🐶, the ever-present canine sidekick, shares in these escapades.
+Whether it's conquering mountain trails on bike or foot, scaling rock faces, or camping beneath the stars, my love for the outdoors is palpable.
+My loyal companion, Elke, the ever-present canine sidekick, shares in these escapades.

 ## 🌟 What I Do

-- 🚀 Full Stack Developer
+- 🧑🏻‍💻 Full Stack Developer
-- 🎨 React + JavaScript + Node.js + Express.js
+- 📚 React + JavaScript + Node.js + Express.js
-- 📚 Effective Communicator
+- 🗣️ Effective Communicator

 ## 💡 Featured Projects